Maharashtrian Takatla Palak Recipe - Spinach Peanut Buttermilk Curry

-Give this Takatla Palak a try which is a creamy and delicious gravy sabzi made with steamed spinach that you can serve along with a hot bowl of steamed rice and ghee for lunch or dinner.
-Try it.
+Give this Takatla Palak a try which is a creamy and delicious gravy sabzi made with steamed spinach and peanuts that you can serve along with a hot bowl of steamed rice and ghee for lunch or dinner.

-Takatla Palak Recipe is a typical Maharashtrian recipe where spinach (palak) is cooked in a buttermilk gravy.
+Takatla Palak Recipe is a delicious Maharashtrian recipe where spinach (palak) is cooked in a buttermilk gravy along with peanuts and chana dal lending to a delicious taste.
 This simple, slightly tangy curry served with rice is comforting not only in the hot summer months but all year round.
 Adjust the consistency of the curry to your liking.
 If it is served with rice, it usually has a thin soup like consistency or can be made thicker when it is to be served with chapati.

-If you are looking for more Maharastrian recipes, then try a few of the favorites
+If you are looking for more Maharashtrian recipes, then try a few of the favorites

 - 200 grams Spinach Leaves (Palak) , finely chopped

-- 2 tablespoon Chana dal (Bengal Gram Dal) , soaked in hot water for 15 minutes
+- 3 tablespoons Chana dal (Bengal Gram Dal) , soaked in hot water for 15 minutes

 - 2 tablespoons Gram flour (besan)